 Academic credit is a measure of the total minimum time commitment required of a typical student in a specific course.
-For a four-credit course during the 8-week summer semester, a student can expect to spend a minimum of 22 to 30 hours each week on coursework, including time spent in recitation and office hours, completing required assignments, readings, videos, and general studying.
+For a four-credit course a student can expect to spend a minimum of 12 to 16 hours each week on coursework, including time spent in class and office hours, completing required assignments, readings, videos, and general studying.
 Achievement of course goals may require more than the minimum time commitment depending on an individual student's academic background and interests.
 (Calculated from the Federal Credit Hour Definition, 34CFR 600.2)